 - Make sure to wear shoes that have extra padding.
 The felt material in the padding creates a protective cushion that reduces friction.
 This will help reduce the amount of friction and inflammation to your skin.

 - Your Scarborough and Windham doctor may recommend an orthotic device designed to keep your toe in the proper position.

 - To improve and maintain healthy joint mobility and reduce stiffness, your podiatrist may prescribe exercises.

 - Removing corns and calluses, if they've formed any, can help alleviate some of the issues experienced due to bunions.

 Bunions are painful to deal with.
-If you have any questions or would like to schedule an appointment, just call your Scarborough, Windham, and Brunswick, ME.
+If you have any questions or would like to schedule an appointment, just call your Scarborough and Windham, ME.